wkoszek/cs193p/README.md

-# cs193p
-Stanford's CS193p Class Source Code
+# Stanford's CS193p Class Source Code

+Source code is in the current directory.

+XCode project, which are more volatile than the `.h` and `.m` files themselves are in `cs193/` directory.